 The iPad can be a workhorse for your productivity needs if you know how to use it.
 Whether you are building a business network, making your way through college, or just trying to run a brick-and-mortar record shop, the iPad can be one of your greatest allies.

 The iPad is the perfect sized tablet for taking notes.
 If you are in a meeting, listening to a lecture, or coming up with ideas for your next masterpiece, you can find an app that will accommodate your needs.
-We’ve got a list of the best note-taking apps that we think rise to the top.
-Feel free to add your own favorites in the comments section…
+We’ve got a list of the best note-taking apps for iPad that we think rise to the top.
+Feel free to add your own favorites in the comments section.

-Best apps for taking notes
+Best apps for taking notes on iPad

 If you are in college, you kind of need this app.
 Not only can you handwrite notes, but you can type text as well.
 It includes a full-featured word processor with the ability to spell check, add bullet points, and more.
 You can annotate PDFs, so if your professor sends out a worksheet, you can write notes directly on the iPad without having to switch to a different app.
 The most useful feature of this app is that it records audio.
 You can record a lecture while taking notes.
 The app syncs what you type with what was recorded so that, when you go back over your notes, if something you wrote doesn’t make sense, you can tap a word and it will play back the section of the lecture that took place at that time.
-Available for $1.99.
+This app is available for $5.99.

 These are our favorite note-taking apps for the iPad.
 What are yours?
 Let us know why in the comments below.